 Submission Procedure for GULC Students

 The submission should be anonymous; the author’s name and other identifying information should be removed from the document.
 Although there is no specific length requirement, the submission should generally be at least 6,000 words.
-The author must also submit a brief anonymous statement of originality, not to exceed one page, explaining the relevance of the note in the context of the larger academic dialogue.
+The author must also submit a brief anonymous statement of originality, not to exceed one page, explaining the unique nature and relevance of the note in the context of the larger academic dialogue.

 To comply with GULC requirements, students cannot submit for consideration papers written for courses at GULC until the papers have been submitted to the Registrar for a grade.